Prescot town centre

 In anticipation of the Shakespeare North Playhouse, a host of new bars, restaurants and independent retailers have already opened in the town and there are plans for more, as well as a Shakespeare themed hotel.

-Many of the town’s historic buildings and spaces have been restored and repaired through the Prescot Townscape Heritage Initiative, including the transformation of Market Place which will become a vibrant indoor and outdoor space for arts and community events and home to Imaginarium Bistro.
-This is due to open summer 2019.
+Many of the town’s historic buildings and spaces have been restored and repaired through the Prescot Townscape Heritage Initiative, including the transformation of Market Place which is now a vibrant indoor and outdoor space for arts and community events and home to Imaginarium Bistro.

 Prescot’s transport links are also being improved with an £8 funding package from the Liverpool City Region Combined Authority.
 This will include major upgrades to Prescot train station, improved walking and cycling routes into the town centre and extensive public realm improvements.